Kudaes/DInvoke_rs/README.md

 ## Template stomping
 Template stomping is a derivative of the module stomping technique tailored specifically for DLLs.
 Right now this technique only allows to load a DLL into the current process, remote processes are not supported.

-The main objective is to create a template from a DLL by replacing the content of the `.text` section with arbitrary data, allowing to write the template on disk without raising alerts; this DLL is crafted in a way that it can be loaded into the process by calling `LoadLibrary`.
+The main objective is to create a template from a DLL by replacing the content of the `.text` section with arbitrary data, allowing to write the template on disk without raising alerts.
+This template is crafted in a way that it can be loaded into the process by calling `LoadLibrary`.
 Then, the original `.text` section content can be downloaded directly to the process' memory and stomped on the template's corresponding memory region.
 This technique can be effectively executed using two main functions: `generate_template` and `template_stomping`.

 The `generate_template` function is designed to create the template from the original DLL by extracting the `.text` section content  and replacing it with arbitrary data.
 This ensures that the template maintains its structure but contains no meaningful executable code, apart from the entry points and TLS callbacks, which are replaced with dummy but functional assembly instructions.
 The original `.text` section content is saved separately in `payload.bin`, and the final template file is saved in `template.dll`.